code-of-kai/git-foil/README.md

 ### Security Limitations

-- ⚠️  **Master key storage** - By default, `.git/git_foil/master.key` is stored as plaintext binary on disk, protected only by filesystem permissions (0600).
-Use `git-foil init --password` for additional encryption.

 - ⚠️  **Shared key model** - All team members use the same master key file.
 Can't revoke individual access without re-keying the entire repository.

-**Security Model:** GitFoil's security model is similar to SSH keys—unencrypted files protected by filesystem permissions (or optionally password-encrypted).
-Full disk encryption is recommended for comprehensive local security.

 ### Performance